Fort de Hollogne: Description

-The Fort de Hollogne is located about 7 km west of the center of Liège, directly adjacent to the Liège Airport's runway.
+The Fort de Hollogne is located about 7 km west of the Liège city centre, directly adjacent to the Liège Airport's runway.

 The fort forms an isosceles triangle whose base is 200 m long and whose sides measure 225 m.
 A 6 m deep by 8 m ditch encircles the fort.
 The principal armament was concentrated in the central massif.
 The ditches were defended in enfilade by 57 mm guns in casemates resembling counterscarp batteries, firing at shot traps at the other end of the ditch.
 It is one of the smaller forts of Liège.